Blower Door Test in New Providence, NJ

 - Anticipate potential air leaks before testing begins.

-- Fit insulation with the correct R-value and make sure it’s installed without voids across the entire building envelope.
+- Install correctly rated insulation with the proper R-value and confirm it’s well positioned in every part of the building envelope.

 - Seal all penetrations in exterior walls using caulk or spray foam.